1. Overview

 | Table | Convert to Range | Convert a table to a normal cell range in an Excel workbook. |

-| Table Data | Get Rows | Retrieve row data from a specified table in an Excel workbook. |
+| Row / Data | Get Rows | Retrieve row data from a specified table in an Excel workbook. |

-| Table Data | Append Rows to Table | Append rows to a specified table in an Excel workbook. |
+| Row / Data | Append Data to Sheet | Append data to a specified worksheet in an Excel workbook. |

-| Table Data | Get Columns | Retrieve column data from a specified table in an Excel workbook. |
+| Row / Data | Append Rows to Table | Append rows to a specified table in an Excel workbook. |

 Operation Details